mlcousek/List_of_books_read/Auxiliary topics/Companies/Monet+.md

 ### My Internship at Monet+

 Right now, I am doing an internship at Monet+.
 I go regularly to their office in Olomouc, where I work as part of the **Identity Payments** team.
-My team leader is **Zdeněk Drlík**, who helps me understand the projects and gives me useful advice.
-During the internship, I have learned a lot about identity systems, security, and how real software is made in a company.
+My team leader is **[[Zdeněk Drlík]]**, who helps me understand the projects and gives me useful advice.
+During the internship, I have learned a lot about identity systems, security, coding and how real software is made in a company.
 Everyone in the team is friendly and helpful.

 I really enjoy my time at Monet+, and I hope I can continue working there in the future.
 I think it's a great place to grow, learn, and work on interesting technologies that matter in the real world.